 If we need to verify your identity, we may use details in your application by making checks using any official, publicly available or commercially available identity checking services.
 If any adverse information is revealed about you we will let you know so that you have an opportunity to respond.

 b.
 Your personal statement

 Your personal statement must be completed by you and we do undertake checks to verify that it is your own work.

-If your personal statement includes material that appears to have been copied from another source, we may notify your current school, college or other UCAS registered centre (where you have given permission for UCAS to share such information) and the universities and colleges to which you have applied, whose decision it will be to take what action they consider appropriate.
+If your personal statement includes material that we reasonably consider may have been copied from or provided by another source, including but not limited to friends, writing service providers or artificial intelligence software, we may notify your current school, college or other UCAS registered centre (provided that, where legally required, we have your permission to share such information) and the universities and colleges to which you have applied, whose decision it will be to take what action they consider appropriate.

 c.
 Misuse of credit or debit card

-If you pay your application fee using a credit or debit card that you do not have permission to use, we will cancel your application.
+If we become aware that you have paid your application fee using a credit or debit card that you do not have permission to use, we will cancel your application.